kolypto/nodejs-miracle/README.md

 ### Export and Import

-Miracle does not offer any built-in persistence but the facilities are enough to implement it:
+Miracle does not offer any built-in persistence offers enough facilities to implement it the way you need:

 ```js
 var miracle = require('miracle');